To Moderate or to Abstain? That is the Question!

 One advantage of residential treatment for severe cases is that it leads to abstinence for a period of time and to better decision-making.
 Many clients will not attend (or do not have available to them) residential treatment, but even severely addicted individuals are capable of deciding to improve their lives.
 Again, the reality is that, except perhaps for brief periods of time, we cannot force them to change.

-How do we help clients decide about their level of involvement with substances and activities?
+How do we help clients decide whether it would be better to moderate or abstain?
 We encourage clients to consider the following factors, many of which they may not have considered sufficiently.
 These are the primary factors but, depending on client circumstances, not the only ones.

 We aim to function as true experts, bringing experience to decisions that others are making perhaps for the first time.
 We do not make decisions for them.
 You want your doctor, financial advisor, and other professionals to be this kind of expert.
 The remainder of this article is an adaptation of Chapter 7 (“You have choices”) of Sex, Drugs, Gambling & Chocolate, first published in 1998.